dinhgia2106/OCR-optimizer/OCR_Comparison_Report.md

 ## Executive Summary

 Based on comprehensive testing of 4 OCR solutions using 40 sample images (20 English, 20 French), this report provides analysis and recommendations for optimal OCR integration into the Hekate ecosystem.
+The code include Google Cloud Vision but because I have some problem with API Key, I will take it out of the comparison table.

 ## Test Environment